Below you will find the steering committee of the Stainless Steel World Conference 2023.

 Mr. Sayee Raghunathan is an experienced, commercially focused technocrat, with specialization in the manufacturing and the energy sectors, as well as having experience across the entire product lifecycle and technology readiness spectrum.
 He is currently employed as a welding and metallurgical engineering consultant for Saudi Aramco, in Saudi Arabia.
 This role involves, amongst other things, materials selection consultations and run-repair-replace evaluations for assets and operating facilities and high-level studies and investigations.
 He is a non-executive director of the American Welding Society (AWS).
 At AWS, he is also the Chair of the Product Development Committee (PDC) and a member of four other committees including the Marketing Council and Membership Committee.
 Before Saudi Aramco, he worked as an Associate Director at TWI, Cambridge, UK and as a visiting professor for the Dalton Institute of Manchester University.
 He was awarded the 2012 Lidstone Medal and is a Fellow of eight UK professional institutes including the Welding Institute, Nuclear Institute, Energy Institute, Institution of Mechanical Engineers, Institute of Corrosion and IOM3.
 He also actively volunteers for education, professional development and technology advancement causes.

-Mr. Jan-Willem Rensman holds the position of Welding & Materials Engineer at Fluor BV in the Netherlands.
-He is a Certified Interna-tional Welding Engineer and has a Master of Science degree in Mechanical & Materials En-gineering from Twente University in Enschede, the Netherlands.
-His work consists of selec-tion and specification of materials, as well as review of vendor documentation for fabrication, non-destructive examination, and welding.
-Some special interests are materials se-lection, fabrication, and failure mechanisms of corrosion resistant materials such as those found in Reactor Effluent Air Coolers.
+Mr Jan-Willem Rensman is a Fellow for Metallurgy & Welding at Fluor BV in the Netherlands.
+He is a certified International Welding Engineer and has a Master of Science degree in Mechanical and Materials Engineering from Twente University in Enschede, the Netherlands.
+His work consists of selection and specification of materials for industrial chemical facilities and refineries, as well as review of vendor documentation for fabrication, non-destructive examination, and welding.
+Some special interests of his are fabrication technology, materials performance, and failure mechanisms of structural and pressure vessel materials.

 Since 2018 Dr. Iris Rommerskirchen is working with EBK as Business Development Director.
 Additionally, she is managing shareholder of the Rommerskirchen GmbH.
 Before she was working as Senior Vice President Business Development and Quality at the W. Schulz Group.
 Between 2002 and December 2014, Dr. Iris Rommerskirchen was Managing Director in different companies and holdings of the Butting Group covering responsibilities for sales, purchasing, quality, product and market development for all kinds of stainless steels, nickel alloys, clad and lined pipes.